ccarpio-tech/ccarpio-tech/README.md

-# 👋 Hi, I'm Chris Carpio
+# 👋 Hey Everyone, I'm Chris Carpio

 IT Professional with 7+ years of experience in endpoint security, cloud infrastructure, and client-facing technical support.